Jim Shelley (musician)

 Jim Shelley is an American multi-instrumentalist, singer-songwriter, producer, writer, painter, and former high school teacher.
 Since the release of his first album, 12 Songs in 1983, Shelley has usually recorded his albums in his home studio on a four or eight track tape machine, more often than not performing all the instrumental and vocal parts himself, though in recent years he has employed a full band on a number of occasions.
 Shelley's music encompasses elements of everything from first-wave Britpop, '60s garage rock, folk and country to punk, hard rock and metal to electronica to sound collage and extreme noise.

 Shelley is a self-taught composer, producer, audio engineer, and guitarist, and plays other instruments as needed.
 He is a prolific writer, having released more than 500 songs on over forty records, most of them since 1989.
 He played a prominent role in the so-called lo-fi movement of the 1990s and early 2000s.

-Shelley is the son of Dr. George Nipe and Louise Bowman Nipe.
-He describes his teenage self as a "strange, lonely, outsider kid whose life was saved in the most extremely clichéd way by rock and roll, specifically The Beatles, Bob Dylan and the Velvet Underground."
+Shelley describes his teenage self as a "strange, lonely, outsider kid whose life was saved in the most extremely clichéd way by rock and roll, specifically The Beatles, Bob Dylan and the Velvet Underground."
 After high school, Shelley attended William and Mary, Bridgewater College, James Madison University, and the University of Virginia.
 Upon graduation, he was hired to teach English and coach football, basketball and golf at Luray High School in Luray, Virginia, where he met his wife, Mary Lou.

 In 1986, he took a teaching and coaching position at Harrisonburg High School in Harrisonburg, Virginia.
-It was here that he met Dustin Bugg and Brian Temples, who would comprise the rhythm section for the initial version of Book of Kills.
+It was here that he met musicians from Dustin Bugg and Brian Temples, who would comprise the rhythm section for the initial version of Book of Kills.

 Since 1994, Shelley has performed sporadically on the East Coast with various bands, including Book Of Proles (2005), agitprop The Karl Rove (2005-2006), The Plague Dogs (2008), Fear + Whiskey (2010-2013), and most notably the stylistically diverse Book Of Kills, the "live" version of which has featured a series of constantly changing line-ups from 1994 through 2022.

-Early in 2010, Shelley disclosed on the "official" band web page, bookofkills.com, that he was disbanding Book Of Kills for the foreseeable future, if not for good, and on March 13, 2010, the group (at that moment featuring Shelley, bassist George Nipe III and drummer Mike Hicks) played one final time at the Little Grill Collective in Harrisonburg, Virginia, the venue where the initial version of BOK had delivered their debut show in 1994.
+Early in 2010, Shelley disclosed on the "official" band web page, bookofkills.com, that he was disbanding Book Of Kills for the foreseeable future, if not for good, and on March 13, 2010, the group (at that moment featuring Shelley, bassist George Nipe III (his nephew) and drummer Mike Hicks) played one final time at the Little Grill Collective in Harrisonburg, Virginia, the venue where the initial version of BOK had delivered their debut show in 1994.